ejcorn/brain_states/README.md

     - reshape2
     - viridis
     - plotrix
+  - Hardware: a computing cluster using Sun Grid Engine job scheduler, ability to request cores with at least 16G of RAM

+This software was tested on GNU Linux using the Center for Functional Neuroimaging computing cluster (https://cfn.upenn.edu/).

 Scripts are organized by their purpose in the code folder.
-The jobs folder contains shell scripts to allow the scripts in code folder to be submitted to a computing cluster using a Sun Grid Engine job schedule (qsub).
+The jobs folder contains shell scripts to allow the scripts in code folder to be submitted to a computing cluster using a Sun Grid Engine job scheduler (qsub).

 finalmain.sh is a bash script that will produce every figure in the paper.
 There are a few paths that need to be specified in this script:
   - BASEDIR: the path to the master branch of this repository, i.e. /Users/Eli/Dropbox/brain_states